postmanlabs/labs-docs/src/pages/docs/getting-started/postman-profile.md

 ## Adding an About Me section

-Your **About Me** section contains information about, well, YOU!
-You can add information about your work, interests, and contributions&mdash;anything you want people looking at your profile to know.
+Your **About Me** section contains information about your work, interests, and contributions.
 Update your **About Me** section at any time in your [profile settings](https://go.postman.co/settings/me/):

 1. Select your avatar in the Postman header > **Settings**.
 1. Select **View your profile**.